 online but the entire program is no longer being offered online in its

 entirety.
 For more information about the changes made to the online

 program, please contact the School of Technology, Energy &

 OACETT recognizes this program as meeting all the academic requirements for certification in the Certified Engineering Technology (CET) category.
 Students may be required to take certain courses in hybrid or online delivery mode during the program.
 This career has certain physical requirements.

 O.S.S.D. or equivalent with:

 Grade 12 Mathematics C or U

 Grade 11 or 12 Chemistry C or U or Grade 11 or 12 Physics C or U (both recommended, only one is required)

-Note: Grade 12 Mathematics for College Technology or any grade 12U mathematics is recommended.
-Grade 12 College and Apprenticeship Mathematics minimum final grade is 60%.
-If the program is oversubscribed, students with Grade 12 Mathematics for College Technology or any grade 12U mathematics will be given preference.
+Please Note: Grade 12 Mathematics for College Technology or any grade 12U mathematics is recommended; Grade 12 Foundations for College Mathematics (MAP4C) minimum final grade is 60%.
+If the program is oversubscribed, students with Grade 12 Mathematics for College Technology or any Grade 12U mathematics will be given preference.